WEIGHT LOSS OVERVIEW

 - A BMI of ≥30 is considered obese

 This article will focus on surgery for obesity.
 Nonsurgical weight loss is reviewed separately.
 (See "Patient information: Weight loss treatments (Beyond the Basics)".)
 More detailed information about surgical weight loss is available by subscription.
-(See "Surgical management of severe obesity: Indications and preoperative preparation".)
+(See "Bariatric operations for management of obesity: Indications and preoperative preparation".)

 SHOULD I HAVE SURGERY TO LOSE WEIGHT?